ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 To calculate the $R^2$, we have following expressions:

 $$

 R^2 = \frac{TSS - RSS}{TSS} = 1 - frac{RSS}{TSS}

 $$

 Here,$$TSS(Total Sum of Squares) = \sum{(y_i - \hat{y})^2}$$And,

 $$

 RSS(Residual Sum of Squares) = \sum{(y_i - \cap{y})^2}

 $$

-Statistically, it measures the proportion of variability in $Y$that can be explained using$X$.
+Statistically, it measures the proportion of variability in $Y $ that can be explained using$X$.

 </details>